 The mergers and acquisitions process involves the intersection of the Competition Act 2002 and the Company Act 2013, leading to potential conflicts.
 Some areas of conflict include:

-- Jurisdictional issue: The interpretations of M&A activities under the Competition Act and the Company’s Act may differ, creating confusion when organizations attempt to resolve disputes.
+- Jurisdictional issue: The interpretations of M&A activities under the Competition Act and the Companies Act may differ, creating confusion when organizations attempt to resolve disputes.

 - The time frame for approval: There is a significant difference in the time frames specified by both acts.
 The Competition Act sets a minimum approval time of 210 days, which can be extended based on specific reasons.
-In contrast, the Company’s Act does not provide a specific time limit for approval, adding to organisations’ confusion.
+In contrast, the Companies Act does not provide a particular time limit for approval, adding to organisations’ confusion.

-- Provision for minor shareholders: While the Company’s Act includes provisions for protecting the interests of minor shareholders, the Competition Act does not explicitly address this aspect, leading to conflicts between the two acts.
+- Provision for minor shareholders: Although the Companies Act includes provisions to protect the interests of minor shareholders, the Competition Act does not explicitly address this aspect, resulting in conflicts between the two acts.

 CONCLUSION